sabinanabieva-cyber/Digital-Forensics/Labs/Memory-Forensics-Deepship/findings/rootkit-indicators.md

 A hidden process was identified by cross-referencing pslist and psscan output using the psxview plugin.
-The process was invisible to standard process enumeration but detectable via raw memory scanning — a classic indicator of Direct Kernel Object Manipulation (DKOM).
+The process was invisible to standard process enumeration but detectable via raw memory scanning, a classic indicator of Direct Kernel Object Manipulation (DKOM).

 ---